Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Simulation Results

 \subsection{Adaptive Cruise Control}

-We apply our proposed framework to a numerical model of an adaptive cruise control system where $x\!=\![v, z]^T\in \R^2$ is the system state, with $v$ being the ego car's velocity and $z$ the distance between the ego car and the car in front of it; $u \in \R$ is the ego car's wheel force; $v_0$ is the constant velocity of the front car (14 m/s); $m$ is the mass of the ego car; and $F_r(v)\!=\!f_0\!+\!f_1 v\!+\!f_2 v^2$ is the rolling resistance force on the ego car.
+\textblack{We apply our proposed framework to a numerical model of an adaptive cruise control system where $x\!=\![v, z]^T\in \R^2$ is the system state, with $v$ being the ego car's velocity and $z$ the distance between the ego car and the car in front of it; $u \in \R$ is the ego car's wheel force; $v_0$ is the constant velocity of the front car (14 m/s); $m$ is the mass of the ego car; and $F_r(v)\!=\!f_0\!+\!f_1 v\!+\!f_2 v^2$ is the rolling resistance force on the ego car.
 We introduce uncertainty in the mass and the rolling resistance.

 A CLF is designed for stabilizing to a desired speed of $v_d = 24$ m/s, and a CBF enforces a safe distance of $z \geq 1.8 v$ with respect to the front vehicle.
-We specifically use $V(x) = (v-v_d)^2$ and $B(x)\!=\!z\!-\!1.8 v$.
+We specifically use $V(x) = (v-v_d)^2$ and $B(x)\!=\!z\!-\!1.8 v$.} Despite the uncertainty, the velocity term can still be regulated by the car wheel force (thus satisfying our assumption that $L_g B \neq 0$), ensuring that these functions are a valid CLF and CBF.
 Following Remark \ref{remark:clf}, the CLF-based stability constraint is added as a soft constraint to the SOCP controller, replacing the reference control input $u_{\text{ref}}$.
 Therefore, the CBF acts as a hard safety constraint that filters a control policy based on the CLF whose objective is to stabilize the car to the desired speed $v_d$.

 Figure \ref{fig:lambda_color} shows a state-space color map of the value of $\eigval$ at two different stages of the trajectory generated running Algorithm \ref{algo:safelearning} for the adaptive cruise control system with no prior data starting from $x_0 = [20,100]^T$.
 The top plot represents an intermediate state, in which the system is still trying to reach the desired speed of $24$ m/s since the safety constraint \eqref{eq:socp-cbf-constraint} is not active yet (the car in front is still far).
 Even though Algorithm \ref{algo:safelearning} is collecting measurements in a time-triggered fashion using the SOCP \eqref{eq:gp-cbf-socp} controller, the state gets close to the boundary of $\eigval = 0$ frequently, since the performance-driven control input obtained from the SOCP \eqref{eq:gp-cbf-socp} when the safety constraint is not active is very different from $\usafe$.
 One such case is visualized in the top figure.
 However, Algorithm \ref{algo:safelearning} detects that $\eigval$ is getting close to zero and an event-triggered measurement in the direction of $\usafe$ is taken, which expands the region where $\eigval < 0$.
 The bottom plot shows the color map of $\eigval$ at the end of the process, with the final dataset.
 The safety constraint was active for a portion of the trajectory (when the ego vehicle approached the front one and reduced its speed), and the system stayed safe by virtue of using Algorithm \ref{algo:safelearning} to keep a direction $\usafe$ available.